Ferra13671/BThack-Legacy/README.md

 <details>
   <summary>How do I find out about existing commands?</summary>

-  > Use the `$commandlist` command to display the entire list of available commands in the chat.
+  > Use the `$help` command to display the entire list of available commands in the chat.
 </details>

 <details>